-You can look on google for nearby piano instructors or music stores that offer piano instructors.
-Social Media hashtags can also come in handy when trying to find a great teacher in your area too.
-Looking up hashtags like your city name and piano teacher or piano instructor.
+You can look on Google for nearby piano instructors or music stores that offer piano instructors.
+Social Media hashtags can also come in handy when trying to find a great teacher in your area.
+Look up hashtags like your city name and piano teacher or piano instructor.

 Important Things to Note About the Guitar vs Piano

 People indeed learn at different rates, and piano may or may not be difficult to grasp, but once you know how to play piano, you can quickly transfer the skills over to every other instrument.

 Hand and eye coordination are a big part of being a great musician as is the ability to read music.